By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 Stress or Behavioral Habit

-Grooming can help when paw licking is caused by surface irritation, dryness, or product misuse.
-It cannot resolve food allergies, infections requiring medication, or orthopedic pain.
+Grooming plays a major role when paw licking is caused by surface irritation, dryness, or product misuse.

 - Remove allergens from the feet